Disclosure Risk from Homogeneity Attack in Differentially Private Frequency Distribution: Disclosure Risk from Homogeneity Attack (DR-HA) on Sanitized FDs

-\begin{defn}[\textbf{homogeneous cell}] In a dataset $D$ of $n$ records, attributes $\X$ contain $p\ge1$ QIDs and $\Y$ comprise $q\ge1$ sensitive attributes.
-Let the cross-tabulation of $\X$ be indexed by $i$ with value $\x_i$.
-A cell in the cross-tabulation of $\X$ is a \emph{homogeneous cell} with respect to $Y_j$ for $j\!=\!1,\ldots,q$, if it is non-empty and all records in the cell have the same value for $Y_j$, and is denoted by $\mathcal{H}(\x_i,y_{ij})$; $\x_i$ and $y_{ij}$ refer to the value of $\X$ and $Y_j$, respectively associated with the cell.
-If the cell is homogeneous for every $Y_j$ for $j\!=\!1,\ldots,q$, it is a \emph{complete homogeneous cell}; otherwise, it is a {partial homogeneous cell}. \end{defn} \begin{defn}[\textbf{heterogeneous cell}] In a dataset $D$ of $n$ records, attributes $\X$ contain $p\ge1$ QIDs and $\Y$ comprise $q\ge1$ sensitive attributes.
-A cell in the cross-tabulation of $\X$ is called a \emph{heterogeneous cell} with respect to $Y_j$ for $j=1,\ldots,q$ if it is non-empty and there are at least two records in this cell having different values on $Y_j$.
-If the cell is heterogeneous for every $Y_j$ for $j=1,\ldots,q$, then it is a \emph{complete heterogeneous cell}. \end{defn} For a given $Y_j$, a cell in the cross-tabulation formed by $\X$ is either homogeneous or heterogeneous as along as it is non-empty.
+\begin{defn}[\textbf{homogeneous cell}] In a dataset of $n$ records, attributes $\X$ contain $p\ge1$ QIDs and $\Y$ comprise $q\ge1$ sensitive attributes.
+The cross-tabulation of $\X$ is indexed by $i$ with label $\x_i$.
+A cell in the cross-tabulation of $\X$ is a \emph{homogeneous cell} with respect to $Y_j$ for $j\!=\!1,\ldots,q$, if it is non-empty and all records in the cell have the same value for $Y_j$; and it is denoted by $\mathcal{H}(\x_i,y_{ij})$ with $\x_i$ and $y_{ij}$ referring to the labels of $\X$ and $Y_j$ of the cell, respectively.
+If the cell is homogeneous for every $Y_j$ for $j\!=\!1,\ldots,q$, it is a \emph{complete homogeneous cell}; otherwise, it is a {partial homogeneous cell}. \end{defn} \begin{defn}[\textbf{heterogeneous cell}] In a dataset of $n$ records, $\X$ contains $p\ge1$ QIDs and $\Y$ comprise $q\ge1$ sensitive attributes.
+A cell in the cross-tabulation of $\X$ is a \emph{heterogeneous cell} with respect to $Y_j$ for $j=1,\ldots,q$ if it is non-empty and there are at least two records in this cell having different values on $Y_j$.
+If the cell is heterogeneous for every $Y_j$ for $j=1,\ldots,q$, then it is a \emph{complete heterogeneous cell}. \end{defn} For a given $Y_j$, a cell in the cross-tabulation formed by $\X$ is either homogeneous or heterogeneous if it is non-empty.
 When $q\ge2$, a cell can be completely homogeneous, completely heterogeneous, or partially homogeneous.
-Definition \ref{def:homo} covers the scenario of sample uniqueness, which describes a situation where a cell formed by cross-tabulation of $\X$ contains only a single record.
+Definition \ref{def:homo} covers the scenario of sample uniqueness, which describes the situation where a cell formed by cross-tabulation of $\X$ contains only a single record.
 Sample uniqueness is a special but trivial case of a homogeneous cell.